 A Medical Doctor's Testimony Could Hold More Weight in Court

 If the doctor has a decent bedside manner, jurors are likely to trust his/her testimony.
 Medical doctors are also allowed to testify as to the need for future medical treatment, the costs of such treatment, and what will occur if such treatment is not provided.
-In these ways, a medical doctor’s testimony can help ensure that a verdict accounts not only for past harm, but future expenses as well.
+In these ways, a medical doctor’s testimony can help ensure that a verdict accounts not only for past harm, but future expenses as well after a car wreck.

 Each case, client, chiropractor, and doctor is different.
 I am familiar with many healthcare professionals and their reputations.
 When asked whether someone should see a chiropractor or medical doctor after a South Carolina auto accident, I do not make the decision.
 I simply tell clients what I know.